501 - Student Attendance

 Students in grades nine through twelve open enrolling into the school district will be eligible for participation in interscholastic athletics, at the varsity level, in accordance with applicable law.

-Parents of students whose open enrollment requests are approved by the (board or superintendent) are responsible for providing transportation to and from the receiving school district without reimbursement.
-The board will not approve transportation into the sending district.
+Parents of students whose open enrollment requests are approved by the (board or superintendent) are responsible for providing transportation to and from the receiving school district without reimbursement

 NOTE: This policy reflects Iowa's open enrollment law.
 The board needs to determine whether it will delegate authority to the superintendent to approve timely filed open enrollment requests.
-The 30 days for approval by the superintendent is a recommended practice intended to align with the general timeframe boards have to place a request on the next regular school board meeting agenda, and not a legal requirement.
-These applications should be timely handled as appropriate for the needs of the families and the district.
 This option is the first set of options on page one of the policy.
 There are three options available to the board:

-board delegates only some approval authority over requests.
+∙ board delegates only some approval authority over timely filed requests.

 After the board makes its decision, the policy needs to be edited to reflect the board's decision.